At a recent green card interview, the officer asked my client, “Why did you return home in 1985 and 1988?”

 Now, a short-sighted effort to revise American history threatens to raise its ugly head again.

-The rhetoric serves his primary political purpose.
-To inflame the xenophobic passions of his support base.
+The rhetoric serves a primary political purpose.
+To inflame the passions of the anti-immigrant voting base.
 Especially as the election season heats up.

-For over two decdes, anti-immigration zealots, sensing an opportunity to influence voters based on fear-mongering, have seized upon the issue.
+For nearly three decades, anti-immigration zealots, sensing an opportunity to influence voters based on fear-mongering, have seized upon the issue.
 Over and over again, they present images of immigrants crossing the border in waves, sucking up our resources until there is nothing left for citizens born here.

 They equate birthright citizenship with anchor baby imagery.